August 2026 Snapshot

 Key Insights

-Midsize Manufacturing VP Saleses score highest on Stakeholder (4.4/5) and Growth (3.8/5).
-Over the past six months, the most notable change is an increase in Data orientation.
+Midsize Manufacturing VP Saleses score highest on Stakeholder (4.3/5) and Growth (3.7/5).
+Over the past six months, the most notable change is a decrease in Growth orientation.
 Their leading priority is understanding customer problems and challenges, while their most pressing challenge is handling returns, especially with items worn and returned.
 They measure success through security built into control system technology selections and make decisions using risk-to-investment justification - compare cost of caster upgrade against average cost per back strain injury ($62-81k).
-Language that resonates includes "safe", "precision", and "automation".
-3 distinct behavioral archetypes emerge, with 51% clustering around archetype a approaches.
+Language that resonates includes "flexibility", "safe", and "precision".
+5 distinct behavioral archetypes emerge, with 38% clustering around archetype a approaches.

 What's changing for Midsize Manufacturing VP Saleses?